screenplaydev/docs/guides/graphite-cli/cli-command-reference.md

     * Show a rough estimate of progress through deleting branches.
 (This is commonly used by users running `gt repo sync` in a long-standing git repo with tens/hundreds of dead branches where Graphite has just been initialized.)
   * `-f`\
     `--force`
-    * Skip prompting to delete feature branches that have been merged into trunk. (may include deleting already merged branches and setting branch parents).
+    * Skip prompting to delete feature branches that have been merged into trunk.
+Instead, Graphite will take the default actions (may include deleting already merged branches and setting branch parents).

 **`gt repo max-branch-length`**